hankhank10/MSFS2020-cockpit-companion/index.md

 In short, when you run the application it sets up a tiny lightweight web server on your computer which you can then access from any browser by navigating to http://localhost:5000/

 This interfaces with the simulator and displays the data in real time to you through the browser.
+It uses Python, Flask, Bootstrap and Javascript.

 ## Can I fly my plane with this?